How do I copy Amazon S3 objects from another AWS account?

 Resolution

-If your existing method of sharing objects relies on using ACLs, then identify the principals that use ACLs to access objects.
-For more information about how to review permissions before turning off any ACLs, see Prerequisites for turning off ACLs.
+If your existing method relies on ACLs to share objects, then identify the principals that use ACLs to access objects.
+For more information, see Prerequisites to turn off ACLs.

-1. In the source account, create an AWS Identity and Access Management (IAM) customer managed policy that grants an IAM identity (user or role) proper permissions.
-The IAM user must have access to retrieve objects from the source bucket and put objects back into the destination bucket.
-You can use an IAM policy similar to the following:
+1. In the source account, create an AWS Identity and Access Management (IAM) customer managed policy that grants an IAM identity cross-account access.
+The IAM user must have access to retrieve objects from the source bucket and put objects into the destination bucket.

 {